What is an Advanced Persistent Threat (ATP)?

-An advanced persistent threat (APT) is a stealthy threat actor, typically a nation-state or state-sponsored group(s), which gains unauthorized access to computer networks and remain undetected for an extended period.
+An advanced persistent threat (APT) is a stealthy threat actor, typically a nation-state or state-sponsored group(s), which gains unauthorized access to computer networks and remains undetected for an extended period.

-- APT is a stealthy threat actor that gains unauthorized access to systems and remain undetected
+- APT is a stealthy threat actor that gains unauthorized access to systems and remains undetected

 - APT threat actors’ motivations are typically economic or political